Ian Lavender: After Dad's Army

 Lavender then toured with The Rocky Horror Show musical, playing the Narrator.
 He also played the part of a patient in the 5 May 2007 episode of Casualty on BBC.
 In late 2007, he toured in the comedy play Donkey's Years.
 In May 2008, Lavender appeared in the BBC documentary series Comedy Map of Britain.
-He also appeared on BBC One's The One Show on Thursday 31 July 2008.

-Over Christmas 2008, Lavender appeared in Celebrity Mastermind on BBC One.
+Over Christmas 2008, Lavender appeared in Celebrity Mastermind.
 As presenter John Humphrys asked his name, fellow contestant Rick Wakeman shouted 'Don't tell him, Pike!', a reference to Captain Mainwaring's most famous line from Dad's Army.
 At the start of 2009, Lavender appeared as a guest character in an episode of the CBBC sitcom, The Legend of Dick and Dom.
 Lavender starred in the film, 31 North 62 East (released September 2009), an independent psychological thriller starring John Rhys-Davies, Marina Sirtis, Heather Peace and Craig Fairbrass.

 Lavender appeared as Monsignor Howard in the West End theatre production of Sister Act the Musical.
 The musical opened at the London Palladium on 2 June 2009, and ran through to October 2010.
 In January 2011, Lavender appeared at the Slapstick Silent Comedy Festival in Bristol.
 Lavender introduced Sherlock Jr., a 1924 silent film directed by and starring Buster Keaton.

 In early 2013, Lavender appeared as The Mikado in three concert performances of the Gilbert and Sullivan opera, taking place in The Royal Festival Hall, London, the Symphony Hall, Birmingham and the Bridgewater Hall, Manchester.
 In August 2013 he made his Edinburgh Fringe debut in a stage version of The Shawshank Redemption.

 In November 2014, Lavender made a cameo appearance in the film remake Dad's Army directed by Oliver Parker, released in February 2016.
 In February 2015 he was a recipient of one of The Oldie magazine's "Oldie of the Year Awards" – specifically the "Stupid Oldie Boy of the Year".

-On 9 May 2015 Lavender gave a reading at VE Day 70: A Party to Remember in Horse Guards Parade, London that was broadcast live on BBC1.
+On 9 May 2015, Lavender gave a reading at VE Day 70: A Party to Remember in Horse Guards Parade, London that was broadcast live on BBC1.